nicksakwa/rust-programming-language/README.md

     cd hello_rust
     code .
     ```
-4.  **Selenium:** Install the library using pip in your bash terminal or your directory:
-    ```bash
-    pip install selenium
-    ```

 ## How to Run Examples

 To execute the Python scripts in this repository:

-1. Navigate to the directory containing the .py files in your terminal.
+1. Navigate to the directory containing the rust files in your terminal.
-2. Run the desired script using the Python interpreter:
+2. Run the desired script using the terminal:
     ```bash
     cargo run
     ```